By Peter Moyle

 These crayfish are now integrated into the ecosystems of Sierra Nevada streams and lakes, for better or worse.
 Light (2003) found that populations of signal crayfish in Sierra Nevada streams were regulated in part by flow, similar to trout and native fish populations.
 However, presence of a downstream reservoir that served as a refuge was necessary for recolonization following extreme flow events.
 Light (2005) also investigated the effects of signal crayfish on the biology of native Paiute sculpin in a small Sierra Nevada stream.
 While she found some evidence of competition, effects were minor, demonstrating coexistence was possible; presumably flow was more important to regulating crayfish populations than other factors.

 Columbia signal crayfish.
 Wide-spread the huge Columbia River basin, this crayfish (P. l. lenuisculus) was introduced into California in the early 1900s by fisheries agencies.
 Generally, when biologists talk about the signal crayfish, this is the form they are referring to, assuming the two subspecies do not have any ecological differences.
 The signal crayfish was introduced into Europe as a large, edible crayfish.
 Unfortunately, the introduced crayfish carried crayfish plague, a disease that pretty much wiped out the native European crayfish (Astacus astacus).
 This meant that in countries like Sweden, where crayfish are a traditional winter holiday food, crayfish had to be imported.
 For a while (1970s and 80s), a fishery for signal crayfish in the Delta helped to satisfy the demand.
 At its peak, the fishery involved an average of 32 boats.
 But the fishery has apparently disappeared or become small, presumably because cheaper crayfish from other countries or from aquaculture operations have entered the market.
 However, it is likely environmental change also played a role.
 Today, signal crayfish appear to be uncommon in the Delta, replaced by red swamp crayfish.
-When the Delta fishery was doing well, the town of Isleton held an annual crawdad festival.
-The last time it was held (2008?), the crawdads served were pond-raised and imported frozen from China.
+When the Delta fishery existed, the town of Iselton held an annual crawfish festival.
+When the fishery collapsed (for unknown reasons), the festival fell on hard times.
+For a while, the festival imported frozen crawfish from China but but this apparently did not work well.
+The revival of the festival in 2023 was possible because live red swamp crayfish were available in abundance from Louisiana, where it is raised in rice paddies and other habitats.

 Red swamp crayfish.
 This crayfish (Procambarus clarki) is typically red and does inhabit swamps, where it burrows into the mud.
 This behavior can cause distress to farmers if the ‘swamp’ happens to be a rice paddy or its levee.
 On the other hand, farmers who harvest the crayfish consider them to be a bonus crop (Brady 2013).
 This crayfish is also very versatile, abundant in streams with warm to cool water, variable water quality, and mud to rocky bottoms.
 It is aggressive and has apparently displaced other crayfish, and an occasional swimmer, in many places where introduced.
 Introduced into California in the 1930s, it is now the most commonly encountered crayfish in the central and southern parts of the state and subject of a trap fishery in the Delta and Central Valley, mostly for bait.